Corn Maturity is Relative

 The maturity rating for a corn product can be confusing.
 There are two common interpretations for corn product maturity: physiological maturity, which occurs at black layer, and harvest maturity, which occurs when the product can be harvested for grain.
 Grain moisture content at black layer typically ranges from 25 to 35%, and moisture at harvest maturity is usually below 25%.
 Corn maturity rating is also thought to be based on the number of days to either physiological or harvest maturity.
 However, the maturity rating for corn is a relative measurement that compares a product to a set of established products with a known harvest maturity rating.
 If the new product has a higher or lower moisture content at harvest maturity than the standards, it is assigned a higher or lower maturity rating.

 How can the date of physiological maturity be estimated?

 All Bayer® corn products have an assigned relative physiological maturity rating and a growing degree unit (GDU) accumulation associated with that rating (Table 1).
 GDUs are calculated by using the mean daily temperature and subtracting that from the base temperature for corn growth, which is 50°F. Corn development is restricted if the temperature is above 86°F, so it is used as the upper limit when temperatures exceed that level.
 Seasonal GDUs are determined by summing the daily GDU together, beginning on the date of planting.
-A consortium of land-grant universities in major corn growing areas developed a corn maturity calculator that estimates the date of physiological maturity using a 30-year historical temperature record.

 What factors influence physiological maturity?